schau-er/novelwriter_specs/architecture/README.md

 * Separating the engine and manuscript storage allows the user to either start writing first or designing first, and doing either will make the other experience better.

+# Disadvantages

+* This will require a lot of chatter between services; which will add complexity and bandwidth cost.